gmorenz/tiny-regex-rs/Readme.md

 We run the original tiny-regex-c tests against our c-ffi by using `sh tiny_regex_c_tests.sh`.
 We pass all of them.

+We run our own tests via `cargo test --features debug`.

 ## Differences

 Apart from the language difference, the rust edition: